 Another major advantage of RFs is the inherent cross-validation process that arises as a result of storing OOB cases during the tree growth process.
 These OOB cases are automatically used to determine the error rate (the OOB error) expected when all cases in the training set, and not just those selected for the tree growth process, are classified.
 In other words, as Touw et al. (2012) point out, each tree inherently possesses a training data set (the cases selected for growing the tree) and a test data set (the OOB cases).
 Individual decision trees, because of their tendency to overfit data, are very susceptible to changes in the training data.
 If the training data do not adequately encompass the entire range of possible outcomes one hopes to predict, an individual decision tree will not be capable of making competent predictions (Gagne et al. 2014).
 However, RFs smooth out the large error variance one would observe when using individual decision trees; this in turn means the results from the forest are more robust if the training set changes.
 Finally, because randomness is involved in selecting the variables to be used at a given node, the RF method is capable of identifying interactions between variables that would elude other methods (Gagne et al. 2014, Ahijevych et al. 2016).
 The RF method also automatically removes any bias that might be present in a particular predictor X and extracts the information needed from that predictor to produce the best possible predictions (Ahijevych et al. 2016).

 RFs are also untroubled by multicollinearity between explanatory variables or by the inclusion of unimportant explanatory variables.
-Because predictor variables are selected for use at each node of a tree based which of the available variables results in the best split between labels at the subsequent nodes, some variables will never (or rarely) be used in the process of growing a decision tree (Mecikalski et al. 2015).
+Because predictor variables are selected for use at each node of a tree based upon which of the available variables results in the best split between labels at the subsequent nodes, some variables will never (or rarely) be used in the process of growing a decision tree (Mecikalski et al. 2015).
 When there are duplicative predictors present in a training set, the RF method of selecting splitter variables from a random subset of all the predictors outperforms other ML techniques (Archer and Kimes 2008).